VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

 Please download `vmutils-*` archive from [releases page](https://github.com/VictoriaMetrics/VictoriaMetrics/releases), unpack it and configure the following flags to the `vmagent` binary in order to start scraping Prometheus targets:

 * `-promscrape.config` with the path to Prometheus config file (usually located at `/etc/prometheus/prometheus.yml`).
-The path can point either to local file or to http url.
+The path can point either to local file or to http url. `vmagent` doesn't support some sections of Prometheus config file, so you may need either to delete these sections or to run `vmagent` with `-promscrape.config.strictParse=false` additional command-line flag, so `vmagent` will ignore unsupported sections.
+See [the list of unsupported sections](#unsupported-prometheus-config-sections).
 * `-remoteWrite.url` with the remote storage endpoint such as VictoriaMetrics, the `-remoteWrite.url` argument can be specified multiple times to replicate data concurrently to an arbitrary number of remote storage systems.

 Example command line: